caitlinbegbie/C161-final-project/README.md

 ### Results
-In completing this project, we concluded that, from what we can tell, we are living in a flat universe.
-In our efforts to create an apparent magnitude versus redshift relation indicative of a flat universe, and then applying it to two different populations, we were able to see that this model is extremely accurate in considering luminous populations.
+In completing this project, we concluded that the Type 1a Supernovae data supports the flat universe model.
+In our efforts to create an apparent magnitude versus redshift relation indicative of a flat universe, and then applying it to two different populations, we were able to see that this model is reasonably accurate in considering luminous populations.

 ### About Our Repository